Questions and answers: Bank of Scotland Private transfer of equity

-• Is it possible to apply to borrow a further advance from Bank of Scotland Private as part of a Transfer of Equity?
+- Is it possible to apply to request a further advance from Bank of Scotland Private as part of a Transfer of Equity?

-Information that may be required from your conveyancing solicitor may ask in relation to your Bank of Scotland Private Transfer of Equity
+Examples of questions in a conveyancing solicitor form relating to Bank of Scotland Private Transfer of Equity

 Who will be responsible for the costs of the Transfer of Equity?